marczaku/algodata-200-assignment/README.md

 There is always a solution
 - Else: Your algorithm has to handle unsolvable problems.

+### 1.1 Create a GOALS.md File

+Create a GOALS.md File.
+Describe your problem and your goals with this assignment in the Document.
+Upload it before working on further tasks.

 ### 2. Develop a Data Model for the Start-State

 - What defines any state of your problem?